-The petition must be completed by the U.S. citizen, and submitted to the USCIS.
-Form I-130 Petition for Alien Relatives is the form which must be completed.
+The petition must be completed by the U.S. citizen and submitted to the USCIS.
+To do this, you must first complete Form I-130 (Petition for Alien Relatives).

-The petition is sent to the Department of Homeland Security and is usually processed within a few months.
+The petition is then sent to the Department of Homeland Security where it is usually processed within a few months.
 If the petition is rejected, a refusal letter will be sent to the sponsor in the United States explaining the reason/s for the rejection.

 If the petition is successful, the application will move to the NVC.
 The NVC will send a package with detailed information, including the next steps in the IR2 Green Card application process.

 Once the petition has been accepted and the applicant has received their package, the official application process can begin.

 As mentioned above, there is no annual cap on Immediate Relative visa applications.
 This means that the foreign national doesn’t need to wait for their application to become current before beginning the application.
 It can start as soon as they receive the package from the NVC.

 The form which needs to be completed is Form DS-260, which is the form that all applicants for U.S. immigrant visas must submit.
 This form will ask questions related to the applicant’s background and the purpose for their desire to immigrate to the United States.

 If the child is a minor, it is possible for an adult to help them with their application.

 At the end of the application, a confirmation sheet will be displayed.
 It is vital that you print this page out and include it in your bundle of documents to send to the NVC.